Finally, after a lot of research, taking advice from vinyl enthusiasts and my friends, I purchased my first good-quality turntable.

 1) Aluminium Platter:

 The unit has an aluminum platter that can transfer the vibrations to the stylus.
-Although the manufacturer has supplied a felt mat which does an amazing job but, I still recommend you replace it with either a cork mat or an acrylic mat to further dampen the vibrations.
+Although the manufacturer has supplied a felt mat that does an amazing job, I still recommend you replace it with either a cork mat or an acrylic mat to further dampen the vibrations.

 2) Can’t play 78 RPM records: